Guided Biofilm Therapy (GBT) in Ottawa

 Contact Us

-Guided Biofilm Therapy (GBT) is a science-based protocol designed to provide precise and thorough dental cleanings.
-By focusing on the systematic removal of biofilm, GBT assists in the maintenance of oral health for patients with varying clinical needs, including those with dental implants, orthodontic appliances, or gingival sensitivity.
+Guided Biofilm Therapy (GBT) is an evidence-based protocol designed to provide precise and detailed dental cleanings.
+By focusing on the systematic removal of bacterial biofilm, the GBT protocol assists in the long-term maintenance of oral health for patients with varying clinical needs—including individuals with dental implants, orthodontic appliances, or heightened gingival sensitivity.

-Our clinical team utilizes the GBT protocol to provide a professional cleaning experience centered on patient comfort and clinical efficiency.
+At our Merivale Rd. practice, our clinical team utilizes this protocol to provide a professional hygiene experience centered on patient comfort and clinical efficiency.

-Request an Appointment If you are due for a hygiene appointment or would like to learn more about how Guided Biofilm Therapy can be integrated into your oral health routine, contact our Ottawa office today.
+If you are due for a routine hygiene appointment or would like to learn more about how Guided Biofilm Therapy can be integrated into your preventive oral health routine, contact The Teal Umbrella today.